robert-rjm/Golf-Club-Tracker/README.md

 | St Genis - 5 Hole | 5 | 17 | N/A | ❌ |
 | Other | 9 - 18 | selectable | N/A | ❌ |

 > Stableford scoring requires SSS and slope to calculate your playing handicap.
-Courses without these values will still track clubs and shots — just without points.
+Courses without these values will still track clubs and shots, just without points.

 ### Want your course added?

+Directly from the app, select **Others**: enter your course name, set the hole count, and tap **Suggest this course for the app** button.
+This will open a pre-filled GitHub issue, alternatively open an issue directly on GitHub.

 **Open an Issue:**

 1. Go to [Issues](../../issues) → **New Issue**